paperlined.org

 Sharpie ⇒ Sharpie Pro ⇒ paint pens

-Some permanent markers are designed for use on a jobsite, such as Sharpie Pro and Milwaukee Inkzall.
+Some permanent markers are designed for use on a construction job-site, such as Sharpie Pro and Milwaukee Inkzall.
 They have more durable tips, allowing them to write on brick or concrete, and their ink can write on wet, oily, and dusty surfaces.
 You can buy them at your local home center.

-(Sharpie also makes "Sharpie Extreme", which is recommended for plastic, glass, and wood)
+(Sharpie also makes Sharpie Extreme, which is recommended for plastic, glass, and wood)